MC-CPO: Mastery-Conditioned Constrained Policy Optimization for Pedagogically Safe Intelligent Tutoring Systems: Conclusion

 \section{Conclusion}

-This paper introduced mastery-conditioned constrained policy optimization (MC-CPO), a structural framework for mitigating reward hacking in instructional reinforcement learning.
+This paper introduced Mastery-Conditioned Constrained Policy Optimization (MC-CPO), a structural framework for mitigating reward hacking in instructional reinforcement learning.
 By embedding prerequisite feasibility and discounted safety constraints directly into the CMDP, MC-CPO separates engagement maximization from pedagogical safety without relying on scalar reward penalties or ex post filtering.
-Theoretical analysis establishes conditions for stable primal dual optimization, and empirical validation across minimal, extended, and neural environments demonstrates improved reward safety tradeoffs relative to unconstrained and reward-shaped baselines.
-These results suggest that modeling pedagogical feasibility as a structural constraint, rather than as a reward modification, provides a principled foundation for safer adaptive instructional policies.
+Theoretical analysis establishes conditions for stable primal--dual optimization, and empirical validation across minimal tabular, extended multi-step tabular, simulated neural (15 and 25 concepts), and two real-world ITS environments demonstrates improved reward--safety tradeoffs relative to unconstrained and reward-shaped baselines.